 For One Digital they will embed One Digital and its Digital Champion model by using their flagship Switch approach.
-Switch is based on years of delivery experience and research and helps organisations increase uptake of their digital service transformation.
-Switch is a programme of evidence gathering, action planning and partnership development.

 Citizens Online will use Switch to support the development of a long-term, scalable approach through action planning and partnership development across 20 locations.
 There is up to 50% match funding available from the Big Lottery Fund to support these 20 projects.
 Phase 2 will also enable a ‘deep dive’ in two locations, Brighton and Hove and Gwynedd (in the Welsh language), showing transformation in action.

 Clarion Futures is part of Clarion Housing Group and is a registered charitable foundation.
 We will invest £150 million over ten years to deliver one of the largest social investment programmes in the country.
 Our mission is to provide social housing residents with the support, skills and opportunities to transform their lives and communities for the better.

 Digital Unite is one of the UK’s leading providers of digital skills learning and the only organisation that focuses exclusively on vocational training and support for Digital Champions.